jananithangavel/performance-test/EIInstance/README.md

       -XX:+PrintGCDetails \
       -XX:+PrintGCDateStamps\
       -Xloggc:"$CARBON_HOME/repository/logs/gc.log"\

-5. Edit configure_instance.sh line 4 product as your use for example if you use esb the product="wso2esb-5.0.0"
+5. Edit configure_instance.sh line 4 the variable product as your use for example if you want to use esb then product="wso2esb-5.0.0"

 ## Run Scripts